 Organization of Islamic Cooperation

 The Organization of Islamic Cooperation (OIC) is the second largest inter-governmental organization in the world after the United Nations.
 It was founded by a charter in 1969, following decades of deliberation by Muslim scholars and statesmen around the idea of forming a global Islamic organization.
-Today the OIC comprises 57 member states.
+Today the OIC comprises 57 member states whose populations amount to near two-billion people combined.

 |Headquarters||Jeddah, Saudi Arabia|